 Personally, I do not care if you buy from me or from someone else.
 But if you want to buy from me and get 100% Genuine Parts you can HERE. lol!
 BUT the bottom line is this -- make sure you are buying a real Holden part if the buy states so.
 It's simple.
 Ask for a picture of the part.
 All parts should be in a sealed plastic bag or box with a Genuine GM label and part number.
 If they stumble around the question, you have your answer.
 If the part is too cheap, you also have your answer.
 Lastly, if they tell you they can "get it" (while they look on ebay), you have your answer.

 Then there is the other side.
 Some people don't care if it's a fake.
 Some people and these so called sellers are okay with buying or selling these parts even though they are illegal.
 However it's obvious if you read this far, you want the real thing.
-Or are you just the guy who sells fake parts or resells ebay bought parts and wanted to know what I wrote?
+Or are you just the guy who sells fake illegal parts or resells ebay bought parts and wanted to know what I wrote?
 Lol!

 Remember Murphy's law?
 If the deal sounds too good to be true.
 It probably is.